hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.7.4 Response formats

 The three possible output formats are `csv`, `binary`, and `json`.
 A HAPI server must support `csv`, while `binary` and `json` are optional.
-We emphasize that this is an ephemeral streaming transport format and should not be considered or used in the same way as standard file formats such as FITS, HDF, CDF, and netCDF.
+We emphasize that this is simple and ephemeral streaming transport format and should not be considered or used in the same way as standard file formats such as FITS, HDF, CDF, and netCDF, which were not designed for streaming.

 #### 3.7.4.1 CSV